Understanding the Pareto principle is no rocket science, if you think about it.

 Just like we talked about in my Content Marketing Leverage System: How to Multiply Your Reach post.

-Watch this quick video on how to quickly convert a blog post into a PDF; then we’ll talk some more.
+Watch this video on how to quickly convert a blog post into a PDF; then we’ll talk some more.

 For specific instructions on correctly editing the post before saving it as a PDF, you’ll just have to watch the video above or learn from your own mistakes.